 There are a couple of ways to effectively promote your social media pages.
 One way is by advertising on other channels (radio, print, digital, etc.).
 On those platforms, you can include a call-to-action to drive traffic to your social media accounts.
 For example, if you are running an exciting contest, a call-to-action in your digital advertisements can direct people to enter the contest through your Facebook or Instagram pages.
 Another way is by putting a little money behind your social pages.
 Even just boosting your page for a few dollars every once in a while can draw an increase in consumer attention to your profile and cause consumers to want to follow along.

 As we stated above, certain forms of inbound content, like blog posts and videos, are great for encouraging organic sharing.
-Facebook, Twitter, and Instagram all have buttons that allow for consumers to share content with a simple click or a tap.
+Facebook, Twitter, and Instagram all have buttons that allow consumers to share content with a simple click or a tap.
 Social media accounts are not the only places where the share button can be effective though.
-Anywhere you have a digital footprint, such as your website, blog, or email, should give visitors the opportunity to click and share content easily.
-The more shares your content gets, the greater the chance of expanding your reach and promoting more followers and increased website traffic.
+Anywhere you have a digital footprint, such as your website, blog, or email should give visitors the opportunity to click and share content easily.
+The more shares your content gets, the greater the chance of expanding your reach and promoting more followers, and increasing website traffic.

 Highly visual, “thumb-stopping” content is essential for engaging with consumers.
 Consumers respond better to visuals because they remember 80% of what they see.
 This statistic proves that your business should spend time ensuring that any photos and videos shared on social media are visually appealing and eye-catching.
 Overall, creating unique, captivating content increases the likelihood that audiences will remember you.